Monitor application performance

 Copy the jar file and configuration file to each application node (the local home directory is a good option).

-Add the following system properties to tell Confluence where to find the JMX exporter.
-See Configuring System Properties to check how to do this for your site.
+Add the following system properties to tell Jira where to find the JMX exporter.
+See Setting properties and options on startup to check how to do this for your site.

 The JMX exporter defaults to port 8080.
-You'll need to specify a different port for the exporter if 8080 is in use by another application.
+You’ll need to specify a different port for the exporter if this port is in use by Jira or another application.

 localhost:<jmx-exporter-port>.
 You should see the metrics output.

-Repeat these steps for all remaining nodes, if you run Confluence in a cluster.
+Repeat these steps for all remaining nodes, if you run Jira in a cluster.
 You can perform a rolling restart to avoid any downtime.

-Make sure the JMX exporter endpoint is not exposed outside your network, or take appropriate steps to secure it.
+You'll need to make sure the JMX exporter endpoint is not exposed outside your network, or that you've taken appropriate steps to secure it.

-Application monitoring uses JMX (Java Management Extensions), so you'll need to check that both JMX monitoring and App monitoring are enabled.
-These are both enabled by default.
+Application monitoring uses JMX (Java Management Extensions), so JMX monitoring must also be enabled.
+Both JMX and App monitoring are enabled by default, but may have been disabled by an administrator.

-If you have previously set up JMX monitoring for Confluence, there’s nothing else you need to do.
+If you have previously set up JMX monitoring for Jira, there’s nothing else you need to do.
 The additional application monitoring metrics will be exposed in the same way as existing application metrics.
+For the full list of things, you might want to monitor see Application metrics reference.

 Identify the app name